“Sentinel Assignment Telemetry and Notification”

 Erik Bard: SATaN

 Some sources claim extreme effects from exposure to these low-frequency vibrations can include prolonged sickness or even death.
-The non-lethal effects are a decent match to several, but hardly all, of what we see happening to people, otherwise without any confirmed cause.
-The working idea behind “SATaN” is that unique atmospheric conditions or local seismic disturbances, perhaps from natural processes in the earth or even as an unintended consequence of nearby oil and gas industry activity could somehow account for noted effects on human beings at the ranch.
+The non-lethal effects are a decent match to several, but not all, of the otherwise unexplained symtoms reported on the ranch.
+The working idea behind “SATaN” is that unique atmospheric conditions or local seismic disturbances, perhaps from natural processes in the earth or even as an unintended consequence of nearby oil and gas industry activity, could somehow account for noted effects on human beings at the ranch.

 Construction of SATaN Pit: